yottapay/sdk-payment-spring-boot-starter/README.md

 ### Configuration

-This intended to be used with Spring Boot autoconfiguration.
+This is intended to be used with Spring Boot autoconfiguration.

-Add to your `application.properties` following config:
+Add the following config to your `application.properties`:
 ```properties
 yotta-pay.sdk.payment.merchant-identity='your_id'
 yotta-pay.sdk.payment.secret='your_secret'
 ```

-To test your code in sandbox, also add the following:
+To test your code in the sandbox, add the following:
 ```properties
 ## important!
 No trailing slash
 yotta-pay.sdk.payment.base-url='https://sandbox.yottapay.co.uk/launcher'